ulisesbocchio/jasypt-spring-boot/README.md

     }
 ```

-**Note:** Notice that bean is declared `static`.
-This is necessary for the one of this library's `BeanDefinitionRegistryPostProcessor` to find the custom bean.
+**Note:** Notice the bean is declared `static`.
+This is necessary for this library's `BeanDefinitionRegistryPostProcessor` to find the custom bean.

 ## Demo App
 The [jasypt-spring-boot-demo](jasypt-spring-boot-demo) folder contains a working Spring Boot app example.